-All schools must publish a Pupil Premium Strategy document that outlines the approach to using the funding provided to diminish the differences between disadvantaged pupils, their peers and other pupils nationally.
+All schools must publish an annual Pupil Premium Strategy document that outlines the approach to using the funding provided to diminish the differences between disadvantaged pupils, their peers and other pupils nationally.
 The strategy should set out the key aims, actions and intended impact of the pupil premium plan and associated funding for the year ahead.

 Elmhurst School Pupil Premium Strategy Plan 2020 to 2022 including EYPP